dan-leo/masters/thesis/v8/3_design.md

 | In-band to Standalone | ~ 11 s |

 ### Throughput

+An initial throughput test was performed *not* using AT commands, but a linux script.

 NB-IoT downloading was tested on the Sierra Wireless 7702 using the following script.